RoboDoig/dlc-cloudml/README.md

 - snapshot-<iteration>.meta

 ### Evaluate and analyse the model
-In local_processing, run "evaluate_model.py", making sure parameters are consisten with previous steps.
+In local_processing, run "evaluate_model.py", making sure parameters are consistent with previous steps.
 This will generate a new folder within "trained-results" named "evaluation" which contains the evaluation results.

 Next run "analyse_results.py" which will print the training and test error and generate a set of labeled images in "trained-results/evaluation/labeled" showing the original ground truth labels overlaid with the model prediction.